 Virgin Atlantic is the flagship business within Sir Richard Branson's Virgin Group.
 It is the UK's second largest long-haul carrier behind British Airways, although it is considerably smaller than its rival, carrying around 5m passengers a year, compared to BA's 35m.
 Although widely identified with Branson himself it has in effect been a joint venture since 2000, when Singapore Airlines acquired a 49% shareholding.
 The airline's reputation as a challenger brand was established in the 1990s by a bitter public relations battle with British Airways, in which Virgin was able to demonstrate that the national carrier had mounted a behind-the-scenes campaign to destabilise the new upstart.
 The resulting publicity secured Virgin Atlantic's future.
 The Virgin Group has diversified since then, establishing separate short-haul airlines in Australia, Africa and the US, all as partnerships with other companies (and several of which have since been acquired).
 Meanwhile, competition in the long-haul sector has remained challenging for Virgin Atlantic.
 At the end of 2012, Delta Air Lines of the US agreed to acquire Singapore Airlines' 49% stake, drawing Virgin into its SkyTeam alliance with Air France-KLM.
-The latter acquired an additional 31% stake in 2017, leaving Branson with just 20% of equity.
-Virgin Group also has investments in airlines in Australia and other markets, and is continuing to pursue a long-held dream to launch commercial space travel under the Virgin Galactic banner.
+The latter announced plans in 2017 to acquire an additional 31% stake, a move that would have left Branson with just 20% of equity.
+However, that plan was eventually abandoned at the end of 2019, and Branson retains 51%.
+Early in 2020 the three partners unveiled a formal joint venture, pooling transatlantic revenues and costs.
+A few months later the coronavirus pandemic precipitated a new crisis for Virgin Atlantic.
+With all passenger flights grounded, Virgin sought but was refused financial assistance from the UK government.
+After weeks of negotiations, the airline secured £1.2bn of emergency funding.
+Shai Weiss is CEO of Virgin Atlantic.
+Virgin Group also has investments in airlines in other markets.
+(Virgin Australia went into administration in 2020 and was acquired by private equity group Bain Capital).
+The group is also continuing to pursue a long-held dream to launch commercial space travel under the Virgin Galactic banner.

 Which agencies handle advertising for Virgin Atlantic?
 Find out more from Adbrands Account Assignments